Lawrence-le/portfolio/README.md

 Background
 Tech Haven, a leading technology retailer with numerous locations across the nation, faces the challenge of efficiently ordering the latest gadgets and distributing them to its individual stores.

-Scenario
-In this case, let’s consider a popular new smartphone model, which Tech Haven plans to sell for $800.
-The unit cost for each device depends on the quantity ordered, and Tech Haven wants to optimize its ordering strategy.

 [Link](https://lawrence-le.github.io/Optimizing-Supply-Chain-Strategies/)